PhilLockett/Balancer/README.md

 ### Example track list
-The following track list example shows various ways of representing the length of a track, however it is not required to mix formats, but it is recommended to use the same format throughout.
+The following track list example shows various ways of representing the length of a track, however it is not required to mix formats, but it is recommended to use the same length format throughout.

     00:02:00	Sgt.
 Pepper's Lonely Hearts Club Band 00:02:42	With a Little Help from My Friends